TruStory/truchain/README.md

 `bin/truchaind`: TruStory server node

 `trucli`, the light client, will ideally run on it's own machine.
-It will handle all API requests, and communicate via RPC with `truchaind`.
+It will communicates with `truchaind` via RPC.

-`truchaind`, will initially run as a single Cosmos node, but eventually as a zone of many nodes.
+`truchaind` will initially run as a single Cosmos node, but eventually as a zone of many nodes.
+It includes an HTTP server which handles all API requests.

-3. Create genesis file (one-time only)

-    a. `bin/truchaind init`

-    b.
-Edit `~/.truchaind/config/genesis.json` and add the following account to the `"accounts"` array:

-    ```json
-    {
-      "address": "cosmos1w3e82cmgv95kuctrvdex2emfwd68yctjpzp3mr",
-      "coins": [{"denom": "trustake", "amount": "123456"}]
-    }
-    ```

-4. Create registrar key
+3. Create registrar key

 Create a file in the root of this project named `registrar.key` containing the upper-case-hex encoding of a secp256k1 private key.
 Example: